No Win, No Fee (818) 990-8300

 Here are some of the common types of damages you may seek in a workplace discrimination case:

-For example, if you earned $70,000 per year and were out of work for 2 years due to wrongful termination, your back pay claim could start at $140,000.
+Back pay example: If an employee earned $70,000 per year and were out of work for 2 years due to wrongful termination, their back pay claim could start at $140,000.

 This refers to lost earnings as a result of the discrimination.
 Front pay essentially compensates you for wages you will likely lose in the future as a result of the act of discrimination.
 The end date for the front pay depends on how long you continue to lose pay.

-For example, if you are able to show evidence that you won't be able to find another job for six months or a year, you will be awarded front pay for that duration.
+Front pay example: An example of front pay would beif a victim is able to show evidence that they won't be able to find another job for six months or a year, then they could be awarded front pay for that duration.
 A plaintiff can prove this by bringing forth an expert to testify at the trial.

 Lost Benefits

-Examples of lost benefits can include health care coverage, dental and vision coverage, pension or 401k plans, stock options and other types of profit-sharing plans.
+Lost benefits examples can include health care coverage, dental and vision coverage, pension or 401k plans, stock options and other types of profit-sharing plans.
 While it can be challenging to quantify the value of lost benefits in dollars, your employment lawyer will be able to do so with the help of a qualified expert.

 In addition to the damages you may be able to recover for your losses, you may also be able to ask for and get attorneys' fees.
 This means that the defendant will have to pay the amount you spent in attorneys' fees.
 This also means that the fees won't cut into your monetary recovery.
 A majority of plaintiffs' attorneys work on a contingent fee basis, which means they take a percentage of what they recover for you as their fees.